canonical/network-manager-snap/docs/snap/installation.md

 The network-manager snap has currently three tracks:

+ * **22**: Contains upstream 1.36.6 and has a core22 base.
+The track
+   name refers to the base snap.
  * **20**: Contains upstream 1.22.10 and has a core20 base.
+The track
-The track name refers to the base snap and it is the convention being used at the moment.
+   name refers to the base snap.
+Nowadays, this is the one installed by default if the channel is not specified when running `snap install`.
  * **1.10**: Contains upstream 1.10.6 and has a core18 base.
-Nowadays, this is the one installed by default if the channel is not specified when running `snap install`.
+The
-   The track name refers to the upstream version.
+   track name refers to the upstream version.
 More modern releases have changed the convention so the track now refers to the base snap.
  * **latest**: Contains upstream 1.2.2 and has a core16 base.
 Despite the unfortunate name (there are historical reasons for that) it is the oldest version.